expressjs/expressjs.com/4x/en/api/req-accepts.md

 // => "json"
 ```

-Please refer to [accepts](https://github.com/expressjs/accepts) for additional documentation or any issues and concerns.
+For more information, or if you have issues or concerns, see [accepts](https://github.com/expressjs/accepts).